-When I was younger, I was often called “Freckle Face” as an insult.
+When I was younger, I was often called 'Freckle Face' as an insult.
 I learned to hate my freckles and tried to cover them with makeup through all of junior high and most of high school.
-By the time I got to college, I stopped covering my freckles and embraced them as a part of me that made me unique.
-I come to my clients with an individualistic approach and by no means have a one-size-fits-all makeup technique.
-I would love to make your unique features stand out and celebrate your diversity. <3 Aleya Garcia
+By the time I got to college, I stopped covering my freckles and embraced them as a part of me that made me unique. with this same sentiment, I come to my clients with an individualistic approach and by no means have a one-size-fits-all makeup technique.
+I would love to make your unique features stand out and celebrate your diversity. <3 Aleya Duncan